Blackymas/NSPanel_HA_Blueprint/docs/customization.md

           }
 ```

-&nbsp;
 ### Scheduled actions
-Although ESPHome doesn't have a Scheduler component, it is possible to use the timer to schedule actions and this is entirely managed in the device, so it will work even if Home Assistant and/or the Wi-Fi are unavailable.
+Although ESPHome doesn't have a Scheduler component, it is possible to use the timer to schedule actions and this is entirely managed in the device,
+so it will work even if Home Assistant and/or the Wi-Fi are unavailable.

 Following some examples:

 #### Scheduled relay

 ```yaml
 # Scheduled relay
 time: